T4 Dissemination and Implementation Research in Health:

 applying concepts learned in the course.

-Dissemination and Sustainability: This new course will focus explicitly on
+Dissemination and Sustainability: This new course proposed for the summer of 2019 will focus explicitly on

 integrated and iterative use of mixed methods D&I models, measures, and